-Some malware can have some sort of fileless persistence but not without using files to operate.
+Some malware can have a sort of fileless persistence, but not without using files to operate.
 An example for this scenario is Kovter, which creates a shell open verb handler in the registry for a random file extension.
-This action means that opening a file with such extension will lead to the execution of a script through the legitimate tool mshta.exe.
+Opening a file with such extension will lead to the execution of a script through the legitimate tool mshta.exe.

 Figure 2.
 Kovter’s registry key

 When the open verb is invoked, the associated command from the registry is launched, which results in the execution of a small script.
 This script reads data from a further registry key and executes it, in turn leading to the loading of the final payload.
 However, to trigger the open verb in the first place, Kovter has to drop a file with the same extension targeted by the verb (in the example above, the extension is .bbf5590fd).
 It also has to set an autorun key configured to open such file when the machine starts.

-Kovter is considered a fileless threat because the file system is of no practical use: the files with random extension contain junk data that is not usable in verifying the presence of the threat, and the files that store the registry are containers that cannot be detected and deleted if malicious content is present.
+Kovter is considered a fileless threat because the file system is of no practical use.
+The files with random extensions contain junk data that isn't usable in verifying the presence of the threat.
+The files that store the registry are containers that can't be detected and deleted if malicious content is present.

 Categorizing fileless threats by infection host

 Having described the broad categories, we can now dig into the details and provide a breakdown of the infection hosts.
 This comprehensive classification covers the panorama of what is usually referred to as fileless malware.
-It drives our efforts to research and develop new protection features that neutralize classes of attacks and ensure malware does not get the upper hand in the arms race.
+It drives our efforts to research and develop new protection features that neutralize classes of attacks and ensure malware doesn't get the upper hand in the arms race.